 Potentially Severe Side Effects

-- Hepatic toxicity (liver damage) may occur with some drug therapies.
+Hepatic Toxicity.
+Also referred to as liver damage, this may occur with some drug therapies.
 Symptoms may include rash, fever, stomach pain, nausea and vomiting, jaundice (yellow color in the eyes and skin) and fatigue.

-- Infusion-related reactions most frequently occur with treatment given intravenously (IV) through a vein in your arm, usually soon after exposure to the drug.
 Reactions are generally mild, such as itching, rash or fever.
-More serious symptoms such as shaking, chills, low blood pressure, dizziness, breathing difficulties or irregular heartbeat can be serious or even fatal without medical intervention.
+More serious symptoms include shaking, chills, low blood pressure, dizziness, breathing difficulties or irregular heartbeat.
+These can even be life-threatening without medical intervention.

 |Anemia||Low energy, weakness, dizziness, light-headedness, shortness of breath, rapid heartbeat|